...to the department of French Studies where French has been taught since 1853.

-The French language is one of the most widely spoken European languages and the most common second language amongst Australians from many different origins and backgrounds.
-French culture is diverse and pervades many aspects of our daily life.
-To understand and appreciate a different culture in depth and to communicate with its members requires a thorough knowledge, which can only be achieved by those who learn the language in its cultural context.
+French is one of the most widely spoken European languages and a common second language amongst Australians from many different origins and backgrounds, who also appreciate the diversity of the French culture.
+To understand and appreciate a different culture in depth and to communicate with its members requires a thorough knowledge, which can only be achieved by learning the language in its cultural context.

 We aim to give you as wide an experience as possible of different aspects of French Studies.
-At the same time as developing fluency in your use of the language you will be increasing your understanding of the culture and its people.
+While you develop fluency in the language you will increase your understanding of the Francophone culture and its people.

 All units of study use authentic French language material and incorporate contemporary methods of teaching, including wide use of technology.
 Most classes are conducted in French.
 There are three language streams: Advanced, Intermediate and Beginners.
 Some cultural units of study give a broad overview of modern France, and others are more specific; senior students can select from areas such as linguistics, social sciences, literature, cinema, and Francophone studies.